 * Apache shares jump on major oil discovery

 * Futures: Dow, S&P off 0.05%, Nasdaq up 0.17% (For a live blog on the U.S. stock market, click or type LIVE/ in a news window)

 By Sruthi Shankar and Susan Mathew

-Helping the tech-heavy Nasdaq outperform on Tuesday was Micron Technology Inc, which rose 6% after Cowen & Co upgraded the chipmaker to "outperform" on an earlier-than-expected recovery in the memory market.
+Helping the tech-heavy Nasdaq futures outperform on Tuesday was Micron Technology Inc, which rose 3.4% after Cowen & Co upgraded the chipmaker to "outperform" on an earlier-than-expected recovery in the memory market.

 Market participants are also awaiting the fourth-quarter reporting season, which begins in earnest next week.
 Earnings for S&P 500 companies are expected to dip 0.5%, the second consecutive quarter of decline, according to Refinitiv IBES data.

-Goldman Sachs Group Inc rose 1.3% after the Wall Street bank said it has overhauled its main business units ahead of its quarterly results next week.
+Goldman Sachs Group Inc rose 0.7% after the Wall Street bank said it has overhauled its main business units ahead of its quarterly results next week.
 The bank would report its future earnings, starting with the latest December quarter, under the newly named units - investment banking, global markets, asset management and consumer & wealth management.

 Shares in Apache Corp jumped 17.3% after it and France's Total said they made a major oil discovery offshore Suriname with the closely watched Maka-Central 1 well.